Understanding the Singapore-UAE Business Corridor

 2. Professional Advisory Engagement

 Engage with qualified corporate secretarial firms or immigration specialists familiar with UAE-Singapore business dynamics.
-Investment: S$1,500-3,500 typically saves you 6-8 weeks in processing delays.
+Investment: S$500-1,500 (AED 1,370-4,100) typically saves you 6-8 weeks in processing delays.
+The Ministry of Manpower may charge an administrative fee of S$105 (AED 288) per employment pass upon submission of the application, and an additional S$225 (AED 616) when the pass is issued.

 3. Document Compilation